KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Ganyu’s A1 passive does not apply to itself.
-Meaning the bloom from the first frostflake arrow shown within 5 seconds will not have an increased critical rate
+Ganyu’s A1 Passive does not apply to itself.
+Meaning the Bloom from the first frostflake arrow shown within 5 seconds will not have an increased critical rate

 **Evidence:**

 Tests were run by user SavageCabbage with Ganyu at 80% critical rate on their artifacts.
-Due to this, if Ganyu’s A1 passive applies to itself they would never experience a non-critical bloom during testing, which was not the case.
+Due to this, if Ganyu’s A1 Passive applies to itself they would never experience a non-critical Bloom during testing, which was not the case.

 [Ascension 1 passive test](https://youtu.be/FHx_KToeyWU)

 **Significance:**

-This knowledge allows for a clearer understanding of her talents, and implies that for shorter fights Ganyu will be marginally weaker at the start of the fight due to her first shot not having the A1 passive.
+This knowledge allows for a clearer understanding of her talents, and implies that for shorter fights Ganyu will be marginally weaker at the start of the fight due to her first shot not having the A1 Passive.

 #### Ganyu’s A1 Passive Persists After Swap